What is Capital Rationing?

 - Utilization of funds available with the company to the fullest capacity.

-- Capital rationing will entail discarding the lower profitable projects, thus the company having to manage only a few projects, the resources for which can be managed efficiently and effectively whether in terms of investment made or human talent and resources.
+- This will entail discarding the lower profitable projects, thus the company having to manage only a few projects, the resources for which can be managed efficiently and effectively whether in terms of investment made or human talent and resources.

-The whole concept of capital rationing is based on the primary assumption that the company has limited resources in terms of capital investment to be made.
-Furthermore, it stands on the assumption that there are restrictions in place, either internal or external, either hard capital rationing or soft capital rationing.
+The whole concept of capital rationing is based on the primary assumption that the company has limited resources for capital investment.
+Furthermore, it assumes that there are restrictions in place, either internal or external, either hard capital rationing or soft capital rationing.

-It would not be wrong to say that any company/organization would not have an unlimited source of funds available with them to undertake capital expenditure or invest in all available projects, and thus capital rationing considered the same as foremost assumption takes the same as starting point of all strategic decisions to be made by the company from capital rationing perspective.
+It would not be wrong to say that any company/organization would not have unlimited funds available to undertake capital expenditure or invest in all available projects.
+Thus capital rationing is considered the same the foremost assumption takes the same as starting point of all strategic decisions to be made by the company from a capital rationing perspective.

 Benefits